angus-ai/angus-doc/sdk/java.rst

 Java SDK
 ++++++++

-*Prerequisites*
+**Requirements**

-You must have registered `here <https://console.angus.ai/register>`__ to generate your API credentials.
+- To go through the following steps you'll need to have created your personal camera credentials first as shown here: (:ref:`create-stream`).
-Angus Java SDK need Java7 runtime.
+- Angus Java SDK need Java7 runtime.

 1. Download the SDK library
 ===========================